 Shellfish: (e.g. shrimp, clam, lobster, crab, scallop, mussels): [SELECT ONE: in diet and tolerated, never tried, reaction from eating, reaction from touching, positive skin prick test, positive blood test, previously tolerated but no longer eaten]

 This text includes information on how to manage peanut introduction for infants at high risk of developing a peanut allergy, as well as how to guide parents on early food introduction for foods other than peanut.
-You can copy and paste it into your EMR system to use during well-child visits or follow up appointments.
+You can copy, paste, and modify as needed to utilize within your EMR system for use during well-child visits or follow-up appointments.

 [PLEASE LEAVE IN IF PATIENT HAS NOT EATEN PEANUT]